Bin-Chen-Lab/spider/README.md

 Before installing SPIDER, you will need to install all the dependent R and python packages, you can do this by using our environment file, which will create a conda environment named "SPIDER" with the required dependencies (If your computer does not have conda, you should go the the [conda website](https://conda.io/projects/conda/en/latest/index.html) to install conda first): <br /> <br />

 ## 1.1
-In the terminal, first type the following commands.
+In your computer's terminal, first type the following commands.
 The downloaded folder will also contain SPIDER's pretrained weights: <br />
 ```
 mkdir SPIDER
 cd SPIDER